crownsedge/wildonaldson.me/resume/index.md

 ### Sirius XM

-From September to December of 2014, I worked out of Sirius XM's Washington D.C. offices as a Classical Music Intern.
+From September to December of 2014, I worked out of [Sirius XM](http://siriusxm.com/)'s Washington D.C. offices as a Classical Music Intern.
 I assembled and mixed daily shows for air, ingested new classical music into their digital music library, assisted in the maintenance and upkeep of said library, and assisted the on-air talent with show preparation.
+My work was heard daily on [Symphony Hall](https://en.wikipedia.org/wiki/Symphony_Hall_(Sirius_XM)), channel 76.

 ### Drifts

-From September of 2010 to November of 2015, I produced and presented Drifts, a new music radio show focusing on the stranger, more futuristic sides of the emerging Electronic music underground.
-I spent time researching and finding new music for airplay, interviewing guests for air, managing a social media brand including Facebook and Twitter, and kept an updated website, all with consistent visual branding.
+From September of 2010 to November of 2015, I produced and presented [Drifts](http://drifts.fm/), a new music radio show focusing on the stranger, more futuristic sides of the emerging Electronic music underground.
+Over the course of nearly 70 episodes, I spent time researching and finding new music for airplay, interviewing guests for air, managing a social media brand including Facebook and Twitter, and kept an updated website, all with consistent visual branding.
+The show is currently on hiatus.

 ### WFNP The Edge

-From February to November of 2013, I aired Drifts from WFNP The Edge, the campus station of SUNY New Paltz.
+From February to November of 2013, I aired Drifts from [WFNP](http://wfnp.org/) The Edge, the campus station of SUNY New Paltz.
 In addition to airing Drifts, I worked with Production department to import promotional CDs into our computer automation system and create station identification audio.

 ### WHRW-FM

-From January 2010 to April of 2011, I was a member of WHRW-FM, the campus station of Binghamton University.
+From January 2010 to April of 2011, I was a member of [WHRW-FM](http://whrwfm.org/), the campus station of Binghamton University.
 In addition to airing Drifts, I also trained potential DJs in operation of station equipment, worked with the Production department to create station imaging, and worked with the Music department to audition CDs to recommend for addition to our library.

 ### Indievidual Radio

 From 2009 to 2011, I owned and operated a small Internet-based radio station for a small community of music lovers.
-I set up and maintained an Icecast server and MPD automation, and managed the station’s DJs, including the recruiting and training of new DJs, assigning time slots for each.
+I set up and maintained an [Icecast](http://icecast.org/) server and [MPD](http;//musicpd.org/) automation, and managed the station’s DJs, including the recruiting and training of new DJs, assigning time slots for each.

 ## Skills

-I have excellent [writing skills](/posts/) and am very knowledgeable with [Audacity] and [Adobe Audition].
+I have excellent [writing skills](/posts/) and am very knowledgeable with [Adobe Audition](http://www.adobe.com/products/audition.html) and [Audacity](http://audacityteam.org/).
+I primarily use Apple [Pages](http://www.apple.com/mac/pages/) and [Keynote](http://www.apple.com/mac/keynote/) for my word processing and presentation needs.
 HTML5 and CSS3 helped build this website, and I can get my way around Photoshop, Microsoft Word, and an FTP client (I use [Transmit](http://panic.com/transmit)).
-I am also proficient with the UNIX shell.
+I am also proficient with [Github](http://github.com/) and the UNIX shell.

 # Want to hire me?